Engee documentation

 Parameters as expressions

-build a model params
+build a model params en

 The variables window will display all created variables and their values.

-build a model params 1
+build a model params 1 en

-build a model params 2
+build a model params 2 en

-Creating a model hierarchy using subsystems
+Creating a hierarchy of a model using subsystems

 img18